lawrenceevalyn/Olli-game/README.md

 * add lengthier room descriptions for the first time a room is entered

 ## Development Log

+### August 12, 2017

+writing tests is a rat's nest!
+I should split up my parser tests, to, e.g., test that "look at room" and "examine room" both get parsed correctly as ('verb','look'), and LATER test that ('verb','look') does the thing I want it to.

+it seems like my parser kind of has the game engine inside of it?
+I'm not sure what happened, or what is a better way to do that.

 ### August 11, 2017